mulasik/wta/README.md

 19. The projection of *Transformation Layer* on *Sentence Layer* allows us to identify the *sentence production stage*.
 THEtool performs the projection for each *SPSF* in each *sentence history*.
 We distinguish between two productions stages of a sentence: *sentence initial draft* containing *pre-contextual operations* and *sentence revision draft* consisting of *contextual operations*.
 20. Each *sentence history* stores the information about the production stages of all SPSFs, as well as the sentence segment impacted by the transformation (collected already in a processing step 7).
 #### Projecting Burst Layer on Sentence Layer
-*under construction, planned for the next release*
+*under construction, planned for the next THEtool release*
 #### Burst Layer Generation
-*under construction*
+*planned for future releases*

 For supplementing the analysis with relevant linguistic annotations, we apply [spaCy](https://spacy.io), an open-source Python software library for advanced natural language processing.  spaCy offers a set of trained pipeline packages for multiple languages.
 We used four of them: ```en_core_web_md``` for processing English texts, ```de_core_news_md``` for German, ```fr_core_news_md``` for French, and ```el_core_news_md``` for Greek.